segmentio/segment-docs/src/personas/audiences.md

 ## Building an Audience

-When building an audience you can leverage existing events, traits, computed traits or audiences.
+When building an audience you can use existing events, traits, computed traits or audiences.

 ![](images/audience_condition_list.png)